Judith Kaye: Early life and education

 Kaye was born as Judith Ann Smith in Monticello, New York on August 4, 1938.
 Her parents, Benjamin and Lena (née Cohen) Smith, were Jewish immigrants from Poland who lived on a farm in Sullivan County, New York, and operated a women's apparel store.

-She skipped two grades, graduating from Monticello High School (New York) at age of fifteen.
-She then graduated from Barnard College in 1958 with B.A. in Latin American civilization.
+She skipped two grades, graduating from Monticello High School (New York) aged fifteen.
+She then graduated from Barnard College of Columbia University in 1958 with B.A. in Latin American civilization.
 She became a reporter for the Union City, New Jersey Hudson Dispatch, where she was a society news reporter, but left to become a lawyer.

 She worked as a copy editor during the day and attended night school at the New York University Law School, graduating with an LL.B. cum laude in 1962, as one of ten women in a class of almost 300.
 Kaye was admitted to the New York State Bar in 1963.